karinacs2/karinacs2/README.md

 - 🇧🇷 Brazilian professional with international experience in Ireland
 - 📐 BIM Coordinator with background in project management and clash detection workflows
-- 📊 Transitioning toward Data Analytics applied to construction — Power BI, Python, and process automation
+- 📊 Transitioning toward Data Analytics —
+  Power BI, Python, and process automation
-- 🤖 Exploring AI and automation tools to reduce manual work in BIM coordination
+- 🤖 Exploring AI and automation tools to reduce manual worK
 - 🌍 Currently building a data-driven portfolio at the intersection of BIM and analytics